 Always compare prices, especially for high-value items like cashmere or whisky, to find the best deals.

-Bargaining is not common in Scottish shops; prices are generally fixed.
+Bargaining is not common in Scottish retail shops; prices are generally fixed.
 Enjoy the unique shopping time without negotiation.

 Some local shops offer online purchasing and shipping, providing convenience for gifts or larger items.